data-8/su24/_announcements/general.md

 ---
-title: Week 5 Announcements
+title: Week 6 Announcements
-week: 5
+week: 6
-date: 2024-07-15
+date: 2024-07-22
 ---

-* Congratulations on Completing the Midterm!
-  * Grades have been released on Gradescope
-* Regrade requests for the Midterm are due on **Wednesday, July 17, at 11:59 PM**
-* Homework 07 has been released and will be **due** on Friday July 19th at 11pm PT
+* Homework 08 has been released and will be **due** on Friday July 26th at 11pm PT
-   * There are 5 extra points available for submitting the assignment by Thursday, July 18th, at 11pm.
+   * There are 5 extra points available for submitting the assignment by Thursday, July 25th, at 11pm PST.
-* Mid-semester Grade Report has been released on Gradescope!